rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 ## Library & Tooling Updates

+### grr 0.8

+[`grr`](https://github.com/msiglreith/grr) is a modern OpenGL 4.5+ wrapper.
+It provides a cleaned up API built around Vulkan's naming scheme.
+The latest release further pushes the crate towards full compatibility with the core features.

+Most notable changes:
+- Added support for a bunch of Formats
+- Extended transfer operations (Attachment <-> Host <-> Buffer <-> Image)
+- Raw context access
+- Shader & Pipeline log control
+- Device submission control

+Special thanks to [@masonium](https://github.com/masonium) for contributing a lot of these features and fixes!

+### ash(-window)

+[`ash-window`](https://crates.io/crates/ash-window), an interoperability library for `ash` and `raw-window-handle`, is now part of the `ash` repository and will be updated more closely with new `ash` releases.

 ## Popular Workgroup Issues in Github

 <!-- Up to 10 links to interesting issues -->